mgooood/my-resume/resume.md

 ---

 ## PROFESSIONAL SUMMARY
 Experienced front-end developer with many years creating intuitive, cross-browser compatible, and responsive user interfaces using HTML, CSS, and JavaScript.
-Specialized in developing UI components for content management systems that enhance user experience while meeting organizational goals.
+Specializes in developing UI components for content management systems that enhance user experience while meeting organizational goals.
 Known for reliability, attention to detail, and problem-solving skills when collaborating with designers, backend developers, and stakeholders.
-I've been studying React and am looking for opportunities to gain hands-on experience with it in a professional setting.
+Currently studying React and seeking opportunities to gain hands-on experience with it in a professional setting.

 ---